lakshmichandrika/Adventure-Works-Data-Engineering-Project/README.md

 • Configuring the Data Source with HTTP template as we are using http request to get the data from GitHub repo.

-• Establishing the Linked Services for source(i.e, using Https).
+• Establishing the Linked Services for source(i.e, using Https), Sink(i.e, Adls gen2).

-• Configuring the File Format for and setting up the Linked Service Sink(i.e, Adls gen2).

-• Repeat above steps to load all other datasets.

-• You can connect all the copy data activity together and run them all at once.
+•  parameterize the file for source,sink.

+• create a Json with all parameterized values.
+•
+•

 • You can use Manual (or) Scheduled Trigger to run this Pipeline.